 The other night, I collapsed.
 Not physically, but psychically.
 There has been ALOT going on—all good, just a lot.
 I needed a down night and luckily for me, my husband Jim took over, dinner and serenade by accordion.
 By the next day all was well.
+So what is the lot—wonderful things.

 The summer projects: America's Army, the student teams (pictured above) have passed their first review, final touches are in place and we shall announce and release their levels by October 15th.
 Look for an announcement.
 Info Literacy is near completion and looking good.
 Likewise the Google Earth project is well along.
 Ditto CIMIT's RIPs project.
 In that project the team has made tremendous breakthroughs in both concept and visual style.